MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 Then, Copilot returns this recommended response to the business user via a command back to the application who then assesses before choosing to use it.

-### Who can install Sales in Microsoft 365 Copilot?
+### Who can install Sales agent?

-Microsoft 365 administrators can install Sales in Microsoft 365 Copilot and assign users/security groups to use it.
+Microsoft 365 administrators can install Sales agent and assign users/security groups to use it.

-### Does Sales in Microsoft 365 Copilot require CRM connectivity?
+### Does Sales agent require CRM connectivity?

-Yes, Sales in Microsoft 365 Copilot requires connectivity to a CRM.
+Yes, Sales agent requires connectivity to a CRM.

-### Which CRMs work with Sales in Microsoft 365 Copilot?
+### Which CRMs work with Sales agent?

-Currently, Sales in Microsoft 365 Copilot is compatible with Dynamics 365 Sales and Salesforce Sales Cloud.
+Currently, Sales agent is compatible with Dynamics 365 Sales and Salesforce Sales Cloud.

 > [!NOTE]
 > Salesforce Sales Cloud is a trademark of Salesforce, Inc.

-### What privileges are required to use Sales in Microsoft 365 Copilot?
+### What privileges are required to use Sales agent?

-Sales in Microsoft 365 Copilot applies your organization's existing CRM access controls and user permissions.
+Sales agent applies your organization's existing CRM access controls and user permissions.
 More information: [Privileges required to use Sales app](privileges.md).

 ### I don't see an email summary when opening an email conversation.